 What's included in that hourly rate isn't just the room.
 It's the building, the infrastructure, and all the things a practitioner would otherwise have to buy, furnish, maintain, or manage.
 Specifically:

-• A fully equipped studio: hydraulic table with heated table warmer, towel warmer cabinet, Dyson fan, Bluetooth speaker, space heater, rolling stool, natural light
+- A fully equipped studio: massage table (hydraulic in Studios 1 and 2), heated table warmer, towel warmer cabinet, Dyson fan, Bluetooth speaker, space heater, rolling stool, natural light

-You bring your own oils, your own linens if you prefer specific ones, your tools, your products, and your client-specific supplies.
+You bring your own oils, tools, products, and client-specific supplies.
+Fresh linens are available on site for a small fee, or you can bring your own if you prefer specific ones.
 Everything else is already there.

 The math that actually matters